pdaether/Sublime-SymfonyCommander/README.md

 You can copy the one provided in this package.

 	{
-		"php_command": "/usr/bin/php"
+		"php_command": "/usr/bin/php",
+		"api_search_version": "master",
+		"doc_search_version": "master"
 	}

-With `php_command` you can define where SymfonyCommander can find the php binary.
+**php_command:** With `php_command` you can define where SymfonyCommander can find the php binary.
 If it is `false` than SymfonyCommader calls the Symfony console directly without php binary (works well on OS X an Linux).
 Otherwise you can point `php_command` to the php binary path, for example `C:\php\php.exe` or `/usr/bin/php`.
 The default is `false`.

+**api_search_version:** This setting determines which version of the symfony api should be used for searching, could be `master` or something like `v2.0.14`.
+The default is `master`.

+**doc_search_version:** This setting determines which version of the symfony online documentation should be used for searching, could be either `master` or `2.0`.
+The default is `master`.

 ### Project specific settings